 Most of us tend to think that if we have back pain, then we should sleep on something soft and cushiony.
 However, the opposite is true!
 The reason is that a plush surface can cause the back to settle in an unnatural position that can make the back pain even worse.
 Think of investing in a firm mattress for better spinal alignment.

 Get More Info: How to Tell If Your Mattress Causing You Back Pain

 The advantage of a shikibuton is that it’s firm, yet still supportive.
 It allows your back to form a natural alignment while still offering an ideal level of comfort so that you will be able to sleep peacefully.

-The use of natural fabric is a clear advantage over the plastics, chemicals and petroleum products in Western mattresses.
-And, if you do opt for an organic and “green” bed at a traditional outlet, then be prepared to pay a pretty penny.
+The use of natural fabric is a clear advantage over the plastics, chemicals, and petroleum products in Western mattresses.
+If you do opt for an organic mattress at a traditional outlet, then be prepared to pay a pretty penny.